ConductScience Digital Health

 Specimen: Specimen can be defined as a laboratory or biological sample used widely in medicine and research in general.

 XHTML presentation: XHTML is a programming language.
 XHTML stands for Extensible Hypertext Markup Language.
-Note that this language is widely used in Web pages formulation.
+Note that this language is widely used in Web page formulation.